franklingu/nodeschool-solutions/README.md

    on stackoverflow or any website, take a look at what is here.
 3. As I am also a beginner on node, feel free to bring up any issues for di- scussion.

-Some reminder:

-1. You can use "npm list" to find out what kind of node packages are installed.
-2. As node.js is constantly upgrading, changing of the sollution may happen.